steveraysteveray/epic-public/README.md

 # Understanding the EPIC Semantic Modeling Software

 Note: This README file was generated from some excellent documentation written by Dimitris Tzannetos while he was a graduate student at CMU.
-However, some of the functions documented may have changed slightly from the time his document was written.
+However, the API calls have evolved since this document.
+The latest API calls are described in the Word document [API-calls.docx in this repository.](./API-calls.docx)

 # Table of Contents